Yubico/yubikit-android/README.md

 YubiKit SDK is available as a multi-module library.
 Add each module as a dependency to your Android project.
 Each module has a README that provides the instructions for integrating and using that module.
 See the *About* section above for a list of the modules with links to their associated READMEs.

+### Support

+If you run into any issues during the development process, please fill out a developer [support ticket](https://support.yubico.com/support/tickets/new) and our team will be happy to assist you.

 ## FAQ <a name="faq"></a>